Chloezhang96/Welcome/README.md

 In this project, I scraped text from the website [The California Aggie](https://theaggie.org/) and then analyzed the text.
 The goal of this project is to practice data extraction, visualization and natural language processing.

+### Stats 141A: Fundamentals of Statistical Data Science

+This course introduces computing for data analysis and visualization, and simulation, using a high-level language such as R. I learned computational reasoning, statistical modeling, reading tabular and non-standard data.